Expected value in sports betting, or EV, is a great way to find value bets.

 This gives you +0.5 EV on each bet, meaning you could to win $50 from every $100 wager.

 Why Expected Value Is Important

 Beginners to sports betting often think they should only bet on winners.

-They will look at the matchups, decide who they think will cover at bet accordingly.
+They will look at the matchups, decide who they think will win/cover and bet accordingly.

 This is not a profitable way to bet.

 Sometimes you must bet on the team that is expected to lose or not cover the spread.